 Indicator Report - Homicide

-Why Is This Important?From 2006 to 2010, Utah's age-adjusted homicide rate was 1.8 per 100,000 persons.
-This is an average of 50 homicides per year.
-Utah has one of the lowest age-adjusted homicide rates in the U.S. It is the fourth leading cause of death for Utahns ages 1 to 4 and 15 to 24 years old.
+Why Is This Important?From 2007 to 2011, Utah's age-adjusted homicide rate was 1.9 per 100,000 persons.
+This is an average of 52 homicides per year.
+Although Utah has one of the lowest age-adjusted homicide rates in the U.S., infants (less than 1 year) have the highest homicide rate compared to other age groups in Utah.
+It is the fourth leading cause of death for Utahns ages 1 to 4 and 15 to 24 years old.

 Death by homicide takes an enormous toll on the mental and physical well-being of family members, friends, neighbors, and co-workers of the victim.
 The trauma, grief, and bereavement experienced by these individuals have long-lasting impacts that affect many aspects of their lives.